 - Polyester fibers are hydrophobic making them water-repellent, moisture-wicking, and quick-drying.

-- Polyester fibers are very durable and resistant to stretching.
+- They are very durable and resistant to stretching.

 - Polyester fibers do not shrink.

-- Polyester fibers are resistant to chemicals and easy to care for.
+- Resistant to chemicals and easy to care for.

-- Polyester fibers are lightweight and cheap to produce.
+- These fibers are lightweight and cheap to produce.

-In addition, the polyester fabrics can be given hydrophilic coating making them moisture-wicking - crucial for easy transportation of moisture from the skin to the outer surface and from there to the environment.
+In addition, polyester fabrics can be given a hydrophilic coating making them moisture-wicking – crucial for easy transportation of moisture from the skin to the outer surface and from there to the environment.

 Pile is manufactured in a variety of weights and finishes, offering different amounts of loft and insulation and numerous layering possibilities.
 For instance, Polartec grades its classic Polartec fleece fabrics as 100, 200, and 300 weight.
 The higher the number, the heavier and warmer the pile, as Polartec 100 is equivalent to 9.5 oz per linear yard, Polartec 200 is equivalent to 12.5 oz per linear yard, and Polartec 300 is equivalent to 16 oz per linear yard.
 Other manufacturers label their fleece tops “lightweight”, “midweight”, “heavyweight” or by the fabric weight in grams per square meter (usually 100g/m2, 200g/m2, 300g/m2).